SahejBudhiraja/SahejBudhiraja/README.md

 - 👋 Hi, I’m @SahejBudhiraja
-- 👀 I’m interested in ...FullStack Development
+- 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning ...Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...by reaching me out on linkdin
+- 📫 How to reach me by contacting me out on linkdin(https://www.linkedin.com/in/sahej-budhiraja-4354b7169/)

 <!---
 SahejBudhiraja/SahejBudhiraja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.